 1. What are the game selection and stakes differences between online and live poker?

-Due to lower costs, online poker features a wider variety of games (e.g., more exotic variants and tournaments of all sizes) and easier access to lower-stakes games.
-However, live poker generally has a more limited game selection at most casinos, and stakes can be higher, especially in high-limit rooms.
+Online poker has lower costs, so you’ll find more game types, more tournaments, and plenty of low-stakes tables.
+However, live poker generally has a more limited game selection and stakes can be higher, especially in high-limit rooms.

 1. How do rake structures differ between online and live poker?